 - The California Department of Motor Vehicles (DMV) may allow automobile insurance adjustors to inspect your driving record in order to evaluate your insurance eligibility and risk.
 This is the only reason the DMV may release this type of information.6

-A prosecutor may also access a sealed juvenile record for the purpose of locating and disclosing exculpatory evidence in a criminal case.
+A prosecutor may also access a sealed juvenile record to locate and disclose exculpatory evidence in a criminal case.
 (See AB 2952).

 Most likely, yes.
 Unless the court determines that your juvenile court record should be retained (which would only be in extraordinary circumstances) it will order your sealed juvenile records to be destroyed at either of the following times: